CSCfi/Kielipankki-utilities/docs/howto_protected_packages.md

 Encrypt the wrapper package with Kielipankki's own password, the internal password of this particular resource group (one password per resource group, should contain the short-name).

-   $ zip -e shortname_date_orig.zip origdata_unencrypted.zip		(The encrypted zip file contains the un-encrypted zip file !!)
+      $ zip -e shortname_date_orig.zip origdata_unencrypted.zip

+The encrypted zip file contains the un-encrypted zip file!

-For naming conventions see howto_data_storage.md
+For naming conventions for the data packages see [guidelines for data storage](howto_data_storage.md).

 Move the encrypted wrapper package from the interactive shell to the resource folder on scratch (group protected!)

-Create a README to accompany the the original data, for instructions see howto_data_storage.md.
+Create a README to accompany the the original data, for instructions see [guidelines for data storage](howto_data_storage.md).

 Upload the shortname_date_orig.zip and the README_shortname_date_orig.txt to IDA and HFST for storage.

 For safety reasons, you might want to overwrite the original package before removing:

       $ echo "..." > original.zip

 Remove the wrapper package original.zip, received from the researcher, from Puhti.

       $ rm -rf original.zip

 ## Packaging confidential data

-Packaging process: see also howto_download_package.md
+Packaging process: see also [how to create a download package](howto_download_package.md)

 - The encrypted (protected with Kielipankki's password) zip file is on Puhti, in a folder with rights for our own, limited, user group `project_2013016`.